MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

 * AWS is split up into several physical locations across the world.
 * For the most part, a customer will pick one specific region and their entire AWS system will live within this region.
   * The exception to this is the small set of global services.
-* Regions differ in the services thet offer and how much they charge for each service.
+* Regions differ in the services they offer and how much they charge for each service.
 * Analogy: McDonalds (AWS) is a brand, but to operate in different countries, the operation is often structured as a new subsidury company (AWS Region) that is specific to the country that it operates in (for example, in the UK, "McDonald’s Restaurants Limited").
 Customers only ever deal with this local company.
 The global brand will have influence on what each subsidury offers, but the offerings across countries will often not be identical.
 * When choosing a region, several factors must be considered:
-  * Regulatory compliance - Some countries may have restrictions on where data can be transferred to or held (GDPR).
+  * Regulatory compliance - Some countries may have restrictions on where data can be transferred to or held (e.g. GDPR).
   * Proximity - AWS servers physically near to customers will generally have a lower latency and thus provide a better experience.
   * Pricing
   * Available services